tobiasbriones/ep-factura/README.md

 particular, there is an `InMemoryProductDao` which loads random products into the memory, and also a `DiskProductDao` to load products in the file stored in the disk, also check `DiskProductDaoTest`.

+### Application Configuration

+The [AppConfig](./src/io/github/tobiasbriones/ep/factura/AppConfig.java) contains the selection of implementations for the domain models.
+For example, the `productDao` can be set to be a `DiskProductDao` to load in-disk products rather than random products since by default it's an `InMemoryProductDao` implementation which is set.
+This is useful to decouple the system and inject the dependencies into the UI Components.

 ## Screenshots

 [![Screenshot 1](https://raw.githubusercontent.com/TobiasBriones/images/main/example-projects/example.programming.java.factura/screenshot-1.png)](https://github.com/TobiasBriones/images/tree/main/example-projects)